-- 1 The problem may have resolved itself during the print (for example, the cartridge nozzles may have cleared themselves), and so, unless the problem occurs repeatedly all the way to the end of the print, simply try printing it again, by pressing Reprint. - 2 Did you replace or reseat a cartridge with the printer switched OFF?
+- 1 The problem may have resolved itself during the print (for example, the cartridge nozzles may have cleared themselves), and so, unless the problem occurs repeatedly all the way to the end of the print, simply try printing it again, by pressing Reprint. - 2 Try choosing a higher print-quality level (see page 2-9).
+With lower print-quality levels, the different pattern of ink may create the impression in some drawings of white streaks or gaps. - 3 Did you replace or reseat a cartridge with the printer switched OFF?
 Never do this.
-If you did, reseat the cartridge with the printer switched ON, and then run the Color Cartridge Test procedure, as explained on page 5-8.

-- 3 One or more of your cartridges may be out of ink.
-For an explanation of how to check, see page 7-2. - 4 If the ink levels are OK, try to assess which cartridge has the problem.
+If you did, reseat the cartridge with the printer switched ON.
+Now check the cartridge alignment by running the Black Cartridge Alignment routine (see page 5-4) and, for the HP DesignJet 450C and 455CA, the Color Cartridge Test procedure (see page 5-8). - 4 One or more of your cartridges may be out of ink.
+For an explanation of how to check, see page 7-2. - 5 If the ink levels are OK, try to assess which cartridge has the problem.
 If the problem occurs only in one of the printer's seven "primary" colors (yellow, cyan, magenta, red, green, blue and black), then you can eliminate one or more of the cartridges.
 Remember that the printer's cartridges are yellow, cyan, magenta and black, and that "pure" red, green and blue are made up as follows: